 Giving constructive feedback – focusing on evidence and actual examples, not subjective opinion, reinforcing positives and strengths (see above), and knowing when to be directive and when to take a coaching approach.

-Appraisals will be more effective when managers have a healthy relationship with their staff in general.
+Performance reviews will be more effective when managers have a healthy relationship with their staff in general.
 Read more in our factsheet on line managers' role in supporting people professionals.

 Books and reports